 Eating large meals makes your digestive system work overtime.
 You’re less likely to have uncomfortable symptoms of EPI if you eat small portions three to five times per day, as opposed to having three large meals.

-If you’re taking enzyme replacements for your EPI, it’s important that you take them during every meal to avoid malnutrition and other symptoms.
+If you’re taking enzyme replacements for your EPI, they should also be taken during every meal to avoid malnutrition and other symptoms.
 Talk to your doctor if enzyme replacement therapy isn’t working.

 If you have questions about your diet, consider consulting with a registered dietitian.
 They can teach you how to cook healthy, affordable meals that work for your dietary needs.

-If you have conditions related to EPI such as diabetes, cystic fibrosis, or inflammatory bowel disease you should work with a nutritionist to find a meal plan that fits all of your health needs.
+If you have conditions related to EPI, such as diabetes, cystic fibrosis, or inflammatory bowel disease, working with a dietitian can help you find a meal plan that fits all of your health needs.

 Everyone has different food tolerances.
-If your diet isn’t working for you, talk to your doctor or nutritionist about other options.
+If your diet isn’t working for you, talk to your doctor or dietitian about other options.